nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Bulk update is initiated through an ingest POST endpoint with the concept ids to update, the update type, the update field, and update information.
 The metadata is converted to the latest version of UMM, if not the native format, updated according to the parameters, and saved as the latest version of UMM-JSON, **making the native format of the collection now UMM-JSON**.
 Previous revisions of the collection are retained in the original native format.
 In the UMM-JSON metadata, the Metadata Date of type "UPDATE" will be set to the current date.
 Please note that when we apply bulk update on a collection, regardless if there are actual changes, a new revision is created.

-Updated collections are validated using business rule validation.
-Updates will not be saved if business validations fail.
+Updated collections are validated using business rule validations.
+Updates will not be saved if the business validations fail.
 The error will be recorded in the individual collection status, which can be queried via the status endpoint.
 Collection validation warnings will not prevent saving the updated collection and the warnings will be recorded in the individual collection status.

 Bulk update currently supports updating the following fields: